notofonts/devanagari/fontbakery/notofonts-NotoSansDevanagari-googlefonts-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
+ * U+02C7 CARON: try adding one of: yi, tifinagh, canadian-aboriginal
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
- * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
- * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, tifinagh, math, coptic
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, cherokee, coptic, math
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: canadian-aboriginal, tai-le, math, tifinagh, old-permic, coptic, malayalam, syriac
+ * U+0307 COMBINING DOT ABOVE: try adding one of: tai-le, canadian-aboriginal, syriac, coptic, old-permic, malayalam, tifinagh, math
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
  * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+2010 HYPHEN: try adding one of: syloti-nagri, lisu, sundanese, yi, kayah-li, coptic, sora-sompeng, kharoshthi, cham, kaithi
+ * U+2010 HYPHEN: try adding one of: sundanese, cham, yi, coptic, syloti-nagri, kayah-li, lisu, kharoshthi, sora-sompeng, kaithi
  * U+20F0 COMBINING ASTERISK ABOVE: try adding grantha
+ * U+11B00 DEVANAGARI HEAD MARK: not included in any glyphset definition
+ * U+11B01 DEVANAGARI HEAD MARK WITH HEADSTROKE: not included in any glyphset definition
+ * U+11B02 DEVANAGARI SIGN BHALE: not included in any glyphset definition
+ * U+11B03 DEVANAGARI SIGN BHALE WITH HOOK: not included in any glyphset definition
+ * U+11B04 DEVANAGARI SIGN EXTENDED BHALE: not included in any glyphset definition
+ * U+11B05 DEVANAGARI SIGN EXTENDED BHALE WITH HOOK: not included in any glyphset definition
+ * U+11B06 DEVANAGARI SIGN WESTERN FIVE-LIKE BHALE: not included in any glyphset definition
+ * U+11B07 DEVANAGARI SIGN WESTERN NINE-LIKE BHALE: not included in any glyphset definition
+ * U+11B08 DEVANAGARI SIGN REVERSED NINE-LIKE BHALE: not included in any glyphset definition
+ * U+11B09 DEVANAGARI SIGN MINDU: not included in any glyphset definition

 Or you can add the above codepoints to one of the subsets supported by the font: `devanagari`, `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Glyphs are similiar to Google Fonts version? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/production_glyphs_similarity">com.google.fonts/check/production_glyphs_similarity</a>)</summary><div>